smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     a.
 In the **Name** field, type the script name (up to 10 characters).

     b.
 In the **User** field, type the user profile created to use when running Operator Replay scripts (up to 10 characters).
+This field can be set to a value of "**\*JOB**" to allow the OpConjob master or the STROPRRPY command to specify a registered User name at run time.

     c.
 In the **Description** field, type a text description for the script (up to 40).